 Now, you might see the list of ingredients and be wondering, "Where does the red velvet flavor come from?"
 I'll tell you.

 Red velvet flavor is a combination of acidic flavors (usually buttermilk or vinegar) with chocolate.
 So this recipe requests buttermilk pancakes mix (giving you the acid) with cocoa powder, which together makes the red velvet flavor.
 The red gel coloring just makes it more "true to name."

-You could use liquid food coloring instead of gel, but the colors are much more vibrant with gel.
+You could use liquid food coloring instead of gel in this pancake mix funnel cake, but the colors are much more vibrant with gel.